Top 10 Biggest Railway Station in India

 • Built in 1854, it’s one of India’s oldest railway stations, rich in history and heritage.

-• The iconic Howrah Bridge, linking the station to the city of Kolkata, symbolizes the city’s identity.
+• The iconic Howrah Bridge, linking the station to Kolkata, symbolizes the city’s identity.

 • The station is all set for major upgrades, including more platforms and better amenities to make travel smoother for passengers.